swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 If the property wrapper initializer is evaluated in the caller, the output of this code is `2, 2`.
 If the property wrapper initializer is evaluated in the callee, the output of the code is `3, 1`.

-The proposal authors believe that these two kinds of property wrappers already exist today, and formalizing the distinction is a first step in enhancing programmers' understanding of such a complex feature.
+The proposal authors believe that these two kinds of property wrappers already exist, and formalizing the distinction is a first step in enhancing programmers' understanding of such a complex feature.
 Property wrappers are very flexible to cover a wide variety of use cases.
 Formalizing the two broad categories of use cases opens up many interesting possibilities for the language and compiler to enhance library documentation when API wrappers are used, provide better guidance to programmers, and even allow library authors to augment the guidance given to programmers on invalid code.

 ### Explicit spelling for API-level property wrappers